 Participants may borrow from the Plan using their vested account balance as security for the loan.
 Participant loans are repaid through payroll deductions.
 The minimum loan amount is \$1,000 up to a maximum amount equal to the lesser of \$50,000 or 50% of the participants' vested account balance.
-Generally, the term of the loan may not exceed five years; however, if the loan is for the purchase of a primary residence, the Plan may allow for a longer repayment term.
+Generally, the term of the loan may not exceed five years;

+however, if the loan is for the purchase of a primary residence, the Plan may allow for a longer repayment term.
 A participant may have only one loan outstanding at any time.
-The interest rate is fixed over the life of the loan and the interest paid by the participant is credited back to his or her account.
+The interest rate is fixed over the life of the loan based on market rates at loan inception, and the interest paid by the participant is credited back to the participant's account.